CONJUNCTIONS: A Web Exclusive

 When did robots, as we know them today, come into existence?

 Thank you for your question.
-The first industrial modern robots were the Unimates developed by George Devol and Joe Engelberger in the late 50's and early 60's.
+The first industrial modern robots were the Unimates developed by George Devol and Joe Engelberger in the late fifties and early sixties.
 The first patents were by Devol for parts transfer machines.
 Engelberger formed Unimation and was the first to market robots.
-As a result, Engelberger has been called the 'father of robotics.'
+As a result, Engelberger has been called the “father of robotics”.

 Another theory states that the scarecrow was the first robot.
 This theory is endangered however, due to the recent discovery that the first scarecrow was an eviscerated crow.